trattner/trattner.github.io/_pages/chess.md

 searchable: true
 ---

+## My Free Books

+***[How To Enjoy Chess for Adult Beginners](/img/pdf/enjoy-chess.pdf)***.
+Become a chess insider, starting from scratch, while having a blast!
+This is the world's most complete + concise + fun guide to chess.

+***[How To Teach Your Child Chess](/img/pdf/teach-chess.pdf)***.
+Don't pay $50-150+ for an hour of coaching.
+Read this free PDF in half that time!
+It will set you up for years of quality interactions with your kid, as you journey through chess and grow your relationship together.

 ## Quick-Start Videos

 [Learn Piece Fundamentals](https://www.youtube.com/playlist?list=PLHXGGjSGT0pKHLbo07upLMdIlhv8Ac27m) - start here!
 Minigames are the best way for adult beginners to build chess confidence while having fun with a partner.